kstenerud/concise-encoding/cbe-specification.md

 ### Markup

-A markup container stores XML-style data, which is essentially a map of attributes, followed by a list of contents.
+A markup container stores XML-style data, which is essentially a map of attributes, followed by a list of contents:

+    [name] [attributes] [contents]

-Markup containers are best suited to presentation.
+Markup containers are best suited for presentation data.
 For regular data, maps and lists are better.

 Unlike other containers, a markup container requires two end-of-container markers: one to mark the end of the attributes, and another one to mark the end of the contents section:

     [78] [name] [attr1] [v1] [attr2] [v2] ...
-[7b] [contents] [contents] ...
+[7b] [contents1] [contents2] ...
 [7b]

 #### Markup Container Name

-Although technically any type is allowed in this field, be aware that XML and HTML have restrictions on what they allow.
+Although technically any [map-key allowable type](#map) is allowed in this field, be aware that XML and HTML have restrictions on what they allow.

 #### Attributes Section

 The attributes section behaves like a [map](#map).
-Be aware that XML and HTML have restrictions on what they allow in these fields.
+Be aware that XML and HTML have restrictions on what they allow in attribute keys and values.

 #### Contents Section